Project-CETI/whale-tag-embedded/README.md

 The source code is in packages/ceti-tag-set-hostname.
 The main script that is executed by the systemd is /opt/ceti-tag-set-hostname/ceti-tag-set-hostname.sh

 This script is run at device start, and changes the hostname to unique identifiable name.
-The name is derived from "wt-" and MAC address of the WiFi adapter, which should be unique.
-If no wifi adapter is found in the system, an ethernet MAC address is used, if Ethernet is absent as well, /proc/cpuinfo serial number is used.
+The name is derived from "wt-" and MAC address of the Wi-Fi adapter, which should be unique.
+If no Wi-Fi adapter is found in the system, an ethernet MAC address is used, if Ethernet is absent as well, /proc/cpuinfo serial number is used.

 The reason the system hostname is changed are two-fold: